timescale/docs/quick-start/java.md

 *   Installed the [PostgreSQL JDBC driver][pg-jdbc-driver].

 <highlight type="cloud" header="Run all tutorials free" button="Try for free">
-Your Timescale Cloud trial is completely free for you to use for the first thirty days.
+Your Timescale trial is completely free for you to use for the first thirty days.
 This gives you enough time to complete all the tutorials and run a few test projects of your own.
 </highlight>